code4it-dev/c4it-notes/content/cleancode-tip/07-consistent-of-parameters/index.md

 ---
-title: 'Clean Code Tip: Keep the parameters in a consistent order'
+title: "Clean Code Tip: Keep the parameters in a consistent order"
 date: 2021-11-30
 tags:
   - Clean Code
 url: /cleancodetips/consistent-of-parameters
 categories:
   - Clean Code Tips
 summary: Following a coherent standard, even for parameters order, helps developers when writing and, even more, reading code.
 How to do that?
 ---